vrchatmoddingdocs/vrchatmoddingdocs.github.io/docs/index.md

 # VRChat Photon API Docs

-API Docs for VRChats PUN API Config

-This repo is a collection of things I and other Dev's close to me have documented over the years.
+Welcome to the VRChat PUN Docs!

-It will be updated on my freetime and will have it's own github.io page eventually
+This page will be  updated on my freetime with the help of other contributers and team members, you can expect documentation on Event Codes, Operation Codes, RPC's, and even Code Snippets!

-Currently only a list of events will be provided until I free up time with my other projects
+If you would like to contribute please feel free to make a pull request on the github!

 # Documentation
 ## Events
 Events are described by using an event code which are described by a byte value (0-255), and their context can be anything that PUN can serialize.
 See https://doc.photonengine.com/en-us/pun/current/gameplay/rpcsandraiseevent#raiseevent for more info

 | Event Code | Human-Readable Name | Other Name | Description |
 | ----------- | ----------- | ----------- | ----------- |